ilyii/waste-classification/README.md

 ---> You have to create this via the Google Cloud API!

+3. If you added the json file, you can start the flask app via docker or console

+4. If you are trying to upload an image, you should be able to authorize yourself

+5. When you authorized yourself, a new file will be created automaticly (mycreds.txt)

+6. Your done!
+Now it should be possible to upload files in your folder via website!

+--> If you have problems, maybe you forgot to edit the id for the folder in app.py.
+It's a variable below imports named id_folder.
+Right now thats mine, so you have to edit it.
+You'll find your folder id in your Google Drive.Just do a right click on the folder.

+!!!!!!!!!!!!!!!!!!
 If you do not want to use this feature, then you do not need to create the file.
 However, you must then make a change in the code app.py!
 There you have to comment out the lines: ... must be commented out.
 Now no more images are uploaded, so the first function doesn't work anymore.
 The function to classify a picture now works correctly, but the photo is not uploaded anymore!
+!!!!!!!!!!!!!!!!!!